-Contemporary dance helps a dancer to explore the body’s full range of physicality, freedom of movement and expression.
+Contemporary dance helps a dancer to explore the body’s full range of physicality, freedom of movement, and expression.

-Contemporary is dance in its most expressive form–as they progress, dancers are encouraged to discover their personal style, and a way of movement that is unique to themselves.
+Contemporary is dance in its most expressive form–as they progress, dancers are encouraged to discover their personal style and a way of movement that is unique to themselves.

 Despite the focus on freedom of movement, contemporary dance utilizes the technique base of the classical ballet dancer, combined with a unique contemporary technique.
 A well-rounded training in both means that the contemporary dancer is capable of safe execution of what can sometimes be very advanced and intricate movement.

 With open classes at both a Junior and Senior level, students not only have unrestricted access to the contemporary dance discipline, but also the freedom to discover their own connection with contemporary dance.
-This is also possible for all contemporary levels during Terms 3 & 4 of the year, when we shift our focus to unique choreography and the production of show-work.